bluesky/bluesky/doc/source/plans.rst

 Customizing metadata
 ++++++++++++++++++++

-Metadata can stored in a persistent file, specified by the user interactively at execution time, or incorporated in a plan.
+Metadata can loaded from a persistent file, specified by the user interactively at execution time, or incorporated in a plan.

 To incorporate metadata in a plan, pass it to the ``open_run`` plan.